eliasnogueira/3-design-patters-arch-decisions/README.md

 #### Changeless data

-It’s a set of common data used across the project consisting of a final class containing constants.
+It’s a set of common data used across the project, consisting of a final class containing constants.
-The changeless data (constants) will be used in different classes, and the advantage is the single point of change.
+The changeless data (constants) will be used in different classes, and the advantage is a single point of change.
 We can have multiple classes shaping the different data requirements.

 ##### Examples